Surya-R8340/GenAi-Projects/RAG/README.md

 **install Ollama (for running LLM's locally)**

--Run "ollama pull mistral" to download the model.
+-Run "ollama pull mistral" to download the model.\
--Start the Ollama server "ollama serve".
+-Start the Ollama server "ollama serve".\
--for more info on models check https://ollama.com/search .
+-for more info on models check (https://ollama.com/search).